B.S., Chem. Eng., Lehigh University (1999)

 of Sciences .

-In 2005, Dr. Daniel joined Professor Paul Cremer's group at Texas A&M University in the department of chemistry.
+In 2005, Prof. Daniel joined Professor Paul Cremer's group at Texas A&M University in the department of chemistry.
 There she expanded her expertise into the area of biological surface science.
 Specifically, Dr. Daniel used solid-supported lipid bilayers (SLBs) as mimics of the cell membrane to carry out novel investigations, with a common theme of separations of membrane species.
 Dr. Daniel worked on a team that devised an artificial glycocalyx-like structure on SLBs that was used as a nanoscale size-selective filter for protein binding experiments.
 This work allowed proteins to be screened from the bulk solution above the SLB, based on the protein size, so that binding specificity was enhanced.
 These studies then inspired Dr. Daniel to use an SLB as a separation medium itself, to separate membrane-bound species using electrophoresis within the plane of the SLB.
-Such work is a significant step forward in the goal of separating transmembrane species in their native environments to preserve their structure and function.
+Such work was a significant step forward in the goal of separating transmembrane species in their native environments to preserve their structure and function.
 Both of these topics were published in the Journal of the American Chemical Society and were featured in the Analytical Currents news section of Analytical Chemistry.
 In addition to the separation studies that Dr. Daniel conducted, she also worked on biosensor development and novel methods to determine diffusion coefficients in SLBs.
 Some of this work was also published in Journal of the American Chemical Society and Langmuir .